zendframework/zend-expressive/doc/book/migration/rc-to-v1.md

 priority, you can simplify adding new middleware, particularly if you know it should execute before routing, or as error middleware, or between routing and dispatch.

+> #### Keys are ignored
+>
+> The above example provides keys for each middleware specification.
+The factory
+> will ignore these, but they can be useful for cases when you might want to
+> specify configuration in multiple files, and merge specific entries together.
+> Be aware, however, that the `middleware` key itself is an indexed array;
+> items will be appended based on the order in which configuration files are
+> merged.
+If order of these is important, create separate specifications with
+> relevant `priority` values.

 ## Route result observer deprecation